Australia's Uluru closes to climbers for good after decades-long fight

 “This is our home,” read a sign at the base of the rock.
 “Please don’t climb.”

+“It shows that Anangu can actually make decisions about the land they own and more importantly Anangu aren’t going to have to get sad anymore,” said Steven Baldwin, national park operations and visitor services manager.

+“Whenever anybody gets sick, or injured, or worse on the climb, they get extremely sad, so this is an absolutely fantastic day for the park and fantastic for Anangu.”

-Sonita Vinecombe, a visitor from the Australian city of Adelaide who lined up early in the morning to make the trek, said she had mixed feelings on the issue.
+Sonita Vinecombe, a visitor from the Australian city of Adelaide who lined up early in the morning to make the trek, said she had mixed feelings.

 “You want to respect the cultural side of things, but still you want to have it as a challenge to get up the rock,” she told Reuters.